gottagofaster236/SonicVisualSplit/README.md

 Alternatively, you can right-click LiveSplit, select "Control", and click "Toggle practice mode" in the bottom.

 ## Known limitations
-- If you die on *Scrap Brain 3* in Sonic 1, or Sonic 2's *Sky Chase* and *Wing Fortress*, you'll have to _undo the split_ manually.
-The actual time will be correct regardless.
 - In Sonic 2, when you hit the boss, the timer is flashing and SVS fails to recognize that.
 This is fine, it'll recover soon after.
 - You must have one split per each act, and the splits should start from the first act.
 In particular, SVS is (probably) not usable for multi-game runs.
+- Sometimes the pause for time bonus can be triggered early, e.g. if you move the screen by looking up and down.
+  Since the length of the pause is the same regardless of when it starts, it doesn't actually affect the time you get.

 ## Troubleshooting
-- If the component doesn't reset automatically, it's most likely due to colors on your capture being slightly off.
-Open up an emulator and see if you can adjust the brightness to the same level.

-  Another reason may be that your game aspect ratio is incorrect, make sure the it's either exactly 4:3 or exactly 16:9 in your streaming software.
+- If SVS prompts you to reset to SEGA screen repeatedly, check that you set the correct game.
+  Also, check if your capture video is too dark.
+If that's the case, adjust it via a filter in your streaming software.
 - If the component fails to read the digits too often, check your settings.
   Make sure you selected the correct video mode and the correct game.
   Sometimes *Composite* may work better than *RGB*, even if your capture card is capturing in RGB.
 Make sure the aspect ratio of the game is either exactly 4:3 or exactly 16:9 in your streaming software.<br>
   Note that occasional incorrectly recognized frames are fine, thanks to error detection.
 - If the game preview shows a blank image on the settings page, make sure the camera stream isn't used by another program.
+- If you changed your stream layout and moved or resized the game, then reset LiveSplit, and then reset the game.
 - If your capture card is outputting a dark image, you should apply a color correction filter as described [here](#setting-up-video-capture).
 - If you found a bug, please open an issue [here on GitHub](https://github.com/gottagofaster236/SonicVisualSplit/issues/new).
   If it's an issue with time recognizing incorrectly, a video or a screenshot of the game at the point where SVS fails would be appreciated.

 ## Questions / Suggestions
 If you couldn't solve your problem or have questions or suggestions, feel free to post them using [GitHub Discussions](https://github.com/gottagofaster236/SonicVisualSplit/discussions).
 You can also message me [on Discord](https://discordapp.com/users/gottagofaster#3355).